 speaker

 Operator

 Yes, sir.
 Due to time constraints, please try to limit your questions to one.
 If there is time, follow-up questions will be addressed.
-If you would like to ask a question, please signal by pressing star one on your telephone keypad.
+If you would like to ask a question, please signal by pressing star 1 on your telephone keypad.
 If you are using a speakerphone, please make sure that your mute function is turned off to allow your signal to reach our equipment.
-Again, please press star one to ask a question.
+Again, please press star 1 to ask a question.
 And our first question will come from Craig Hittenbach with Morgan Stanley.

+speaker